Tesla will give up pole position in China

-Tesla (TSLA.O) will give up its pole position in China.
+HONG KONG (Reuters Breakingviews) - Tesla will give up its pole position in China.
 An April sales drop and pared-back plans for its Shanghai plant suggest it is already facing a rougher ride.
 The $595 billion brand can still prosper, but not as leader of the pack.

 The U.S. company is under fire.
 At last month’s Shanghai auto show a customer clambered on to a Tesla in a t-shirt bearing the words, “the brakes don’t work”.
 Her protest went viral, perhaps because it followed allegations of battery fires, as well as U.S. investigations into its autopilot systems.
 Tesla’s clumsy response that the protester might be a professional acting on behalf of others made matters worse.
 The company later issued an apology and confirmed it would work with regulators to resolve any issues.